lijia73/ScaleStore/README.md

 * **Workload preparation**

-    Firstly, download all the testing workloads using `sh download_workload.sh` in directory `./setup` and unpack the workloads you want to `./build/ycsb-test/workloads`.
+    Firstly, download all the testing workloads using `sh download_workload.sh` in directory `./setup` and unpack the workloads you want into `./build/ycsb-test/workloads`.

     Here is the description of the YCSB workloads: